k-vamshi/XBgoost/README.md

 Better lend a GPU to run it.

-You can get the here :
+You can get data the here :

 https://www.kaggle.com/c/porto-seguro-safe-driver-prediction